Mexico stalling GMO corn permits ahead of ban, says top farm lobby

 Industry leaders on both sides of the border have since been seeking clarity over how far-reaching the corn ban will be.

-Cortina contradicted the assurance that U.S. Department of Agriculture Secretary Tom Vilsack said he received from his Mexican counterpart that the prohibition would not be applied to GMO corn used for livestock feed read more , saying he had not received those assurances, and that he believed the government had no plans for carve-outs.
+Cortina contradicted the assurance that U.S. Department of Agriculture Secretary Tom Vilsack said he received from his Mexican counterpart that the prohibition would not be applied to GMO corn used for livestock feed, saying he had not received those assurances, and that he believed the government had no plans for carve-outs.

 “Ideologically charged” officials were fighting for a broad interpretation, he said.